Accuracy, effectiveness and consistency

 The unavoidable and innocent kinds of arbitrariness are kinds that anyone could consistently want.
 The culprit in ethics is the unwanted arbitrariness: the arbitrariness that not everyone can consistently want.
 The anti-arbitrariness principle in ethics states that all unwanted arbitrariness should be avoided.
 If one thing goes for X, then it must also apply to all Y and Z that are equal to X (in the sense of belonging to the same set as X) according to a rule, unless everyone can consistently want that it just applies for X. Arbitrariness is only allowed if it is not against anyone’s will.

 So if we avoid unwanted arbitrariness, we end up with moral rules that apply to everyone and everything, without arbitrary exceptions.
 More specifically we can formulate a fundamental ethical formula, such as: everyone must follow those moral rules of which everyone can want that everyone follows them, in all possible situations.
 You are not allowed to arbitrarily do whatever you want.
-So for everything you do, you have to be able to give a moral rule that justifies your act, and you must be able to consistently want that everyone follows that rule.
-If you cannot give such a rule, your act is not allowed.
+So for everything you do and every choice you make, you have to be able to give a justifying rule (a moral rule that can be used in a logical argument to justify your act), and you must be able to consistently want that everyone follows that rule, in all logically possible situations.
+If you cannot give such a rule, your act or choice is not allowed.
 Or simply put: if you are allowed to do something, then so is everyone, because you are not special.
 You should not arbitrarily pick yourself from the set of all individuals and say that you are the only one who may do that thing.

 This basic idea has far reaching consequences.
 It implies the golden rule: “Treat others as you would like to be treated and do not treat them as you would not like to be treated.”
 So we can easily derive things that you are not allowed to do, because you do not want them to be done to you.
 If you may forbid something because you find it unclean, unholy or disgusting, then someone else may forbid something that you like and s/he finds unholy or disgusting.
 If you may use vague or arbitrary reasons to justify your behavior that I don’t like, I am allowed to use vague reasons as well to justify my behavior that you don’t like.
 If you may say that we should follow your preferred holy book (such as the Bible or the Koran), I may say that we should follow my preferred holy book.
 If you may say that your moral intuitions are better than mine, I may say that mine are better than yours.
 If you may arbitrarily choose your victims, I may arbitrarily choose my victims.
 If you may say that your moral rules only apply to your preferred group, I may also take my preferred group of individuals, which may be different from your group.
 You cannot consistently want those things, so you may not do those things.